Neighborhood Retail and Office Space

 Does Boulevard One have a commitment to affordable housing?

-The Housing Authority of the City and County of Denver and Volunteers of America will build, own and manage a 72-unit, mixed-income apartment community at Niagara Street and Archer Place.
-The four-story, sustainable building will be designed by Parikh Stevens Architects to meet Enterprise Green Communities standards.
-VOA will provide supportive services to residents, including case management, health and nutrition services, recreational and leisure time activities, and volunteer opportunities.
-VOA will also connect with Lowry schools, nonprofits and employers.
-Monthly rents will be based on 30 to 60 percent of the area median income, or $20,700 to $41,460 per year for a family of three.
+The Housing Authority of the City and County of Denver and Volunteers of America has built, owns and manages a 71-unit, mixed-income apartment community at 6756 E. Archer Drive.
+The four-story, sustainable building was designed by Parikh Stevens Architects to meet Enterprise Green Communities standards.
+VOA provides supportive services to residents, including case management, health and nutrition services, recreational and leisure time activities, and volunteer opportunities.
+VOA also connects with Lowry schools, nonprofits and employers.

-The Colorado Community Land Trust will build approximately 14 rowhomes on Archer Place within Boulevard One.
-These homes are anticipated to be priced from $147,000 to $167,000 and will meet Boulevard One sustainability and design guidelines.
+The Colorado Community Land Trust is building 14 rowhomes on E. Archer Drive within Boulevard One.
+These homes are anticipated to be priced from $158,000 to $179,000 and will meet Boulevard One sustainability and design guidelines.
 Homes are affordably priced in perpetuity.
 Homeowners can move up in housing because they receive a portion of the equity when they sell.

 Are parks and open space part of the picture?